brentgroves/status/2023/week47.md

 ## Dell PowerEdge R620 Server

-There are many discarded R620 that can be used to experiment with MicroStack.
+There are many discarded R620 that can be used to experiment with creating a multi-node MicroStack.

 ### R620 References